Who needs a New Zealand visa?

 - Victims of family violence resident visa: This visa is issued to victims of family violence.
 You can apply for this visa if you had a partner who is a New Zealand citizen or has had a resident visa, as well as experienced domestic violence.

-- Community sponsored refugee resident visa: This pilot visa programme provides another option to obtain permanent residence for UNHCR-mandated refugees.
-You may be given this permission if you’ve been nominated by a qualified community organization, have 3 years’ work experience, and meet minimum English language requirements.
+- Community sponsored refugee resident visa: This pilot visa program provides another option to obtain permanent residence for UNHCR-mandated refugees.
+You may be given this permission if you’ve been nominated by a qualified community organization, have 3 years of work experience, and meet minimum English language requirements.
 Before applying, you must provide an Expression of Interest.

 - Refugee family support resident visa: People who come to New Zealand as refugees and are considered residents of this country can bring their family members to New Zealand.
 Family members include a partner and dependent children.